In the Spotlight

 You can reduce the spread of flu this year.
 Protect yourself, your family, and your hometown and VA community from the flu.
 For more information and resources, visit Office of Public Health and Environmental Hazards.
 Take the seasonal flu challenge-prevent flu!

-- What is Healthy Living?
-(My HealtheVet) Practicing healthy living generally makes people feel good and have more energy than people who do not practice healthy habits.
-So what are these healthy living habits?
+What is Healthy Living? - Practicing healthy living generally makes people feel good and have more energy than people who do not practice healthy habits.

-- Getting Immunized (My HealtheVet) Being immunized is one way to stay healthy.
+Getting Immunized - Being immunized is one way to stay healthy.
 Immunizations (also known as vaccines) prevent disease and save lives.